charmed-kubernetes/kubernetes-docs/pages/k8s/1.23/upgrading.md

 -   The machine from which you will perform the backup has sufficient internet access to retrieve updated software
 -   Your cluster is running normally
+-   Your Juju client and controller are running the latest versions (see the [Juju docs][juju-controller-upgrade])
 -   You read the [Upgrade notes][notes] to see if any caveats apply to the versions you are upgrading to/from
 -   You read the [Release notes][release-notes] for the version you are upgrading to, which will alert you to any important changes to the operation of your cluster
 -   You read the [Upstream release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.23.md#deprecation) for details of deprecation notices and API changes for Kubernetes 1.23 which may impact your workloads.